Asian Studies Minor

 POL 392 Religion and Politics

 This course examines the complicated and often fractious relationship between religion and politics.
 Following a brief introduction to the world's major religions, we will explore how politics and faith interact around the globe.
 Following a geographic approach, we will focus first on the United States before investigating the politics of religion in Europe, the Middle East and Africa, Latin America, and the Asia-Pacific region.
 The themes of theocracy, sectarian conflict, fundamentalism, Islamism, secularism, and so-called "religious terrorism" will be investigated.
-Prerequisite(s): Any 100-level or higher POL or HIS course.
+Prerequisite(s): Any 200-level or higher HIS, POL or GEO course.

 RAM 303 Research Experience

 This hands-on research experience with a faculty mentor is the culminating experience for students enrolled in the Research Aligned Mentorship (RAM) program.
 Students will be placed in research experiences on the Farmingdale Campus or off-campus in major universities, research laboratories, businesses, industry, government, horticultural gardens, and other settings that fit their academic interests and career goals.